Sunset and Renew: Section 230 Should Protect Human Speech, Not Algorithmic Virality

 Critics like Cory Doctorow raise valid concerns that repealing Section 230 could harm smaller providers and non-profit platforms like Wikipedia.
 However, these concerns presuppose that the First Amendment cannot protect unmediated online speech in a post-230 world.
 We believe it can, through carefully crafted legislation that distinguishes between service providers and engagement-optimizing platforms.
 This distinction is readily definable, as algorithmic curation for engagement is openly advertised and sold as a product.

 As William Schuck noted in the Wall Street Journal, “the 26 words that created the Internet” have become “the 26 words that are breaking the First Amendment.”
 Reform of the current social media ecosystem will not destroy the Internet; rather, it will encourage innovation.
 Industry leaders already recognize this: Jack Dorsey backs decentralized social networking protocols, while Mark Zuckerberg has launched the federated platform Threads.
-The Project Liberty initiative, with its People’s Bid for TikTok, exemplifies the potential for a public interest-oriented internet that serves democratic values.
+The Project Liberty initiative, with its People’s Bid for TikTok, exemplifies the potential for a public interest-oriented internet that serves human flourishing.

 Section 230 today inadvertently circumvents the First Amendment’s guarantees of free speech, assembly, and petition.
 It enables an ad-driven business model and algorithmic moderation that optimize for engagement at the expense of democratic discourse.
 Algorithmic amplification is a product, not a public service.
 By sunsetting Section 230 and implementing new legislation that holds proprietary algorithms accountable for demonstrable harm, we can finally extend First Amendment protections to the digital public square, something long overdue.